We don’t just bring foster children into our homes; we bring them into our marriages.

 THE ENEMY’S BULLSEYE

 Satan has a clear and overt plan for your marriage, yet his tactics are often subtle and unseen.
 The Bible says he maneuvers like a “prowling lion” (1 Peter 5:8) and disguises himself as “an angel of light” (2 Corinthians 11:14).
-Your obedience to God does not insulate you from the his attacks, it actually exposes all the more.
-Foster care is nothing if not the call to purposefully, willingly, sacrificially and joyously position yourself and your marriage in the crosshairs of the enemy's attack.
+Sneaky, hidden, deceiving.
+Your obedience to God does not insulate you from the his attacks, it actually exposes you all the more.
+Foster care is in part the call to purposefully, willingly, sacrificially and joyously position yourself and your marriage in the crosshairs of the enemy's attack.
 As you stand for these kids, together as husband and wife, you will inevitably get beat, battered and bruised along the way.
 And yet, in a beautifully upside down kind of way, that is exactly why you're doing what you're doing - willingly taking the blows so these kids no longer have to.

 You are living, breathing, crying and walking out the gospel in the lives of vulnerable kids on a daily basis while exposing yourself and your marriage to a spiritual warfare unlike any other.
-So let's be clear, there's no doubt Satan believes if he can crack your marriage under the weight of foster care, perhaps he could crumble the whole thing around you.
+There's no doubt Satan believes if he can crack your marriage under the weight of foster care, then he could crumble the whole thing around you.

 JESUS AT THE CENTER

 That's why the best thing you can do for your marriage in foster care is not make your marriage all about foster care.
 In the midst of mounds of paperwork, training hours, court hearings, doctors appointments, parent visits and case worker meetings, it’s easy for the activity of foster care to replace the intimacy of marriage.
 This is why Jesus in your marriage takes precedence even over Jesus in your mission.
-The center of our connection with one another is not foster care; it’s Jesus.
-Everyone wins when He is in His rightful place – our marriage wins when we love Jesus first, our kids win when they have a mom and dad centered on Him and any child we bring into that environment wins as well, for obvious reasons.
+The center of our connection with one another is not what we do together in foster care but who we are together in Jesus.
+Everyone wins when we operate out of this identity – our marriage wins when we love Jesus first, our kids win when they have a mom and dad centered on Him and any child we bring into that environment wins as well, for obvious reasons.
 If your marriage is off, your mission can only go so far.
 It’s not selfish to put it first.
 It’s smart.

 Now more than ever, you are a team, fighting for justice, loving the helpless, speaking for the defenseless and banding together against the one who wants to destroy it all.
 It will take you to hard places together, expose broken places within you and produce intimacy and connection between you that otherwise you may never have had the opportunity to experience together.
 Satan wants the mission of foster care to break your marriage, but God has the capacity to build your marriage through it, if you will allow Him to.